gnh1201/caterpillar/README.md

 ```
 For example, build a simple web debugging proxy on the shared servers.

+This project supports two modes of connection.
 The default is stateless.
-You can use the stateful mode to avoid being constrained by transmission capacity limits (e.g., `max_upload_size`).
+You can use the stateful mode to avoid being constrained by transfer capacity limits (e.g., `max_upload_size`).

 ### Spam filtering strategy
 * [K-Anonymity](https://en.wikipedia.org/wiki/K-anonymity) test - Estimating whether the characters has been arranged by humans. (use [Have I Been Pwned](https://haveibeenpwned.com/Passwords))